optim_tensor.h#

 inline bool operator==(const OptimTensor &other) const noexcept#

-Equality compares the data pointer, dtype, shape, and the optional value-as-shape annotation.
+Equality compares the data pointer, dtype, device, shape, the optional value-as-shape annotation, and the optional min/max value bounds.
 Because :cpp:class:OptimTensor is a non-owning view, two tensors are considered equal only when they refer to the same external buffer.

 inline bool operator!=(const OptimTensor &other) const noexcept#